 You might’ve heard some allegations about one of the leading sparkling water makers.
 While LaCroix's parent company, National Beverage, has denied the claims, a class action lawsuit alleges that LaCroix's ingredients aren't “all natural” because the seltzer allegedly contains artificial ingredients, CBS News reports.
 One of the ingredients, the lawsuit alleges, is a chemical found in insecticide.
+On Feb.
+19, 2020, the lawsuit was dismissed and all the allegations retracted, according to a press release sent to Bustle by National Beverage.

 According to Popular Science, Beaumont Costales, the law firm that filed the lawsuit against National Beverage, released a statement that said, “testing reveals that LaCroix contains a number of artificial ingredients… LaCroix in fact contains ingredients that have been identified by the Food and Drug Administration as synthetic.
 These chemicals include limonene, which can cause kidney toxicity and tumors; linalyl propionate, which is used to treat cancer; and linalool, which is used in cockroach insecticide.”